 Storage is another consideration.
 In large campsites, you should ensure your bike is stored securely and locked to prevent theft.
 If you're staying at a remote camp, security will usually be less of an issue.

 Electric bikes should also be stored in dry conditions, so if you're camping in wet weather, be sure to cover your bike when you're not using it.
 If you're traveling by RV or van and bringing your eBike along for the ride, then size can be a factor.
 You may want to choose a compact eBike model, either foldable or small and light enough to store easily.
-The QuietKat Voyager is the ultimate collapsible eBike for campers living the RV or van life.

 Most eBikes for camping will be electric mountain bikes which can be either full suspension or hardtail.
 The suspension will impact the eBike's traction, control, and comfort levels.
 You will usually be more comfortable on prolonged camping and cycling trips with full-suspension mountain bikes, but be aware they are heavier bikes.